 In the UK, the three main credit agencies are Experian, TransUnion and Equifax.
 They collect data on people's financial history and put it into reports, which can then be viewed by other lenders when they are making a decision on whether to approve someone for finance, for example, for a mortgage, credit card or personal loan.
 In addition to this report, each agency formulates an overall credit score, with positive financial behaviour leading to a higher score and misdemeanours, such as making late payments or defaulting on debt, detracting from it.
 However, not all financial companies report to all three agencies and, as such, they all include slightly different information and provide their own credit scores.
 For more details, read our guide to credit scores.

 BNPL hasn't previously been included on credit reports, other than in some instances when unpaid debt has been passed on to debt collection agencies.
-From 1st June, all new purchases made using Klarna will feature on your files with TransUnion and Experian.
+From 1st June, all new purchases made using Klarna will feature on your files with TransUnion and Equifax.
 Past use of BNPL arrangements will not be included.
-In addition, purchases made through rival BNPL provider Laybuy are also being reported to Experian, although the firm doesn't report to TransUnion or Experian.
+In addition, purchases made through rival BNPL provider Laybuy are also being reported to Experian, although the firm doesn't report to TransUnion or Equifax.
 Meanwhile, BNPL company Clearpay has stated it won't be reporting to any of the agencies in the near future.

 It is unclear at the moment how lenders are likely to view the use of BNPL.
 On the plus side, if you demonstrate that you use it responsibly and make your repayments on time, it could help boost your creditworthiness.
 If, however, you miss payments, it could impact your ability to take out another type of loan in the future.